VoxeLibre/VoxeLibre/HOW_TO_PLAY.md

 Survive, farm, build, explore, play with friends, and do much more.
-Inspired by a well known block game, pushing beyond.
+Inspired by a well-known block game, pushing beyond.

 How to play: